 An experimental plant

-Almost two years ago, Buz underwent 10-hour brain surgery at Johns Hopkins Hospital in Baltimore as part of a clinical trial originally led by the Defense Advanced Research Projects Agency - DARPA and leveraging advanced arts developed by the Johns Hopkins Applied Physics Laboratory (APL).
+Almost two years ago, Buz underwent 10-hour brain surgery at Johns Hopkins Hospital in Baltimore as part of a clinical trial originally led by the Defense Advanced Research Projects Agency – DARPA and leveraging advanced limbs developed by the Johns Hopkins Applied Physics Laboratory (APL).

 Robotic Arts: The next steps (or should I say pasTi?)
 Of this experimentation